 Data integrity is crucial to ensuring the validity, recoverability, traceability, connectivity, reusability and maintainability of data.

-Lack of data integrity may also have legal ramifications if data is not collected and stored in a legal manner, as outlined by international and national laws such as the General Data Protection Regulation (GDPR) and the U.S. Privacy Act.
+Lack of data integrity may also have legal ramifications if data is not collected and stored in a compliant manner, as outlined by international and national laws such as the General Data Protection Regulation (GDPR) and the U.S. Privacy Act.

 Data can become compromised in a variety of ways:

-- Human error, such as unintended alterations
+- Human error like unintended alterations

 - Errors in transferring

-- Malware/hacker interference
+- Malware or hacker interference

 - Disk crashes